AviatrixSystems/Docs/HowTos/general_glossary.rst

 Ingress
 ^^^^^^^^^^^^^^^^^^^^^

 Traffic that enters a network.
-See egress.
+See `egress <https://docs.aviatrix.com/HowTos/general_glossary.html#egress>`.
 Firewalls examine ingress traffic for potential malware or other unauthorized access.
-A firewall permits instances to receive traffic from the Internet or specified IPv4/IPV6 CIDR ranges.
+A firewall permits instances to receive traffic from the Internet or specified IPv4/IPV6 `CIDR <https://docs.aviatrix.com/HowTos/general_glossary.html#cidr-classless-inter-domain-routing>` ranges.

 Investment Cost (in cloud networking)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^